hughsk/glslify-live/README.md

 You might want to respond to these automatic updates, especially considering that they may result in changing the values of your uniform/attribute variables.

-In that case, you can simply require this module in your code and list to the update event:
+In that case, you can simply require this module in your code and listen to the update event:

 ``` javascript